 A Holbit is industrious and family-oriented, honest and true, hospitable and courteous.
 They follow steady ways of life, such as agriculture, handicrafts and long-contract employment.
 Holbit culture is traditional and modest, with time-honoured forms of worship, celebration, family and community life.
 Holbits accept into their estate those of appropriate position, especially if they are agreeable and settle in well.

 Holbits are dull, conventional, meek and small-minded.
 They lack ambition and appreciation for greatness or achievement, and indeed turn against any who seek to stand out from the crowd or make their own way.
-They are prejudiced against anyone who does not meet their standards of normal appearance, conventional behaviour or social pleasantness.
+They are prejudiced against anyone who does not meet their standards of conventional presentation, behaviour and sociability.
 Holbits have no get-up-and-go.

 Description and styles

 Holbits show the usual Galthamarian range of physical types, with some tendency to small size and away from ‘unusual’ features.

 Most Holbits favour plain, practical styles, but those who can afford it choose bright colours for festive wear.
 Holbit taste is generally conservative and disapproves of the Highman tendency to change fashions rapidly—nonetheless their clothing and other styles tend to follow general trends in Highman dress, with a lag of a generation or two and moderation of the more extreme fads.
 They rarely wear hats or heels, seeing efforts to exaggerate height as somewhat ridiculous.
 Holbit buildings are also typically low and may feature curved or sloped lines, especially if this fits with the practicalities of the available building materials.
 They are known to build in materials such as cob or turf that other estates tend to scorn.
 They pride themselves on not relying on riding animals, though they take advantage of carts where practical.
 They are known, more than other estates, for smoking a fragrant herb that they call pipe-weed.